g8998/pivpn-web/README.md

 PiVPN Web provides the following functions:

 - Log in with the user you have installed PiVPN with.
 - Create a new user: Create a new user for your PiVPN setup.
 - Enable user: Enable an existing user to allow VPN access.
 - Disable user: Disable an existing user to revoke VPN access.
 - Delete user: Remove an existing user from your PiVPN setup.
 - Download configuration file: Download the configuration file for a specific user.
 - Copy configuration: Copy the configuration file for a specific user to the clipboard.
-- View connected clients: See the status of clients currently connected to the VPN.
+- View connected clients: See the remote ip, virtual ip, bytes receiv.
 - The web interface of PiVPN Web is designed to be responsive

 ## Requirements

 - Any of this tested OS (Raspbian OS, Debian, Ubuntu)
 - PiVPN installed and configured (OpenVPN)
 - Apache2 installed
 - PHP installed

 ## Installation